 If you notice your dog showing any of these symptoms after they have eaten chocolate, you need to take action immediately.
 Sadly, the older your dog, the lower the chance of surviving chocolate poising will be.

-Chocolate Poisoning In Dogs: What To Do If Your Dog Eats Chocolate
+What To Do If Your Dog Eats Chocolate

 Regardless of the amount of chocolate your dog has eaten, it is a good idea to contact a vet as soon as possible.
 Even if your dog has eaten chocolate before, your dog might not be so lucky this time.
-It might seem over precautious, but it is better to get them seen to straight away, rather than when it’s too late.
+It might seem over precautious, but it is better to get them seen straight away, rather than when it’s too late.

 Take any wrappers that may have been left over with you to the vet.
-This can be a strong indication to how much chocolate you pup may have eaten.
+This can be a strong indication to how much chocolate your pup may have eaten.
 The more your vet knows, the easier it will be for them to help.

 Your vet will be able to assess the situation and may send you back home to keep a close eye on your pup.
 Each case is different, so your vet will make sure that they do what is needed.

-How To Avoid Chocolate Poisoning In Dogs
+How To Avoid Chocolate Toxicity In Dogs

 You might think that keeping your favorite chocolate bar in the cupboard is completely safe, but sometimes your dog may become a bit of a scavenger.
 It's in their nature.
 There are many, simple, effective ways you can make sure chocolate is away from your beloved pups; including keeping your snacks in a metal box with a latching lid, storing them in a high cupboard, or in a room that your dog can’t gain access to.